YonicDev/mpdr-wx/README.md

 ## Build
 Although MPDR has been designed to be cross-platform, the setup and build configurations have only been documented for Windows.

 > **NOTE:** Automatization of this process with CMake is on the works.
-It is not guaranteed to build correctly as documentation is not fully impkemented yet!
+It is not guaranteed to build correctly as documentation is not fully implemented yet!

 Currently only Windows 10 has been tested.